malmujadib/Sparkify/README.md

 ### Results:

-After running the best model on the validation data, we managed to achieve an accuracy of 79.2%.
+After running the best model on the validation data, we managed to achieve an accuracy of 77.3%.
 This results is quite good, based on the small size of our dataset, and the relative small portion of churn users in the dataset.
-That latter point is also the reason why we optimised the model on the F1 metric, as otherwise a dumb model which would only output zero as a prediction would still be able to get a high accuracy even though it would not generate any real positive, but would generate a lot of false negatives instead.
-In theory this dumb classifier would get a 77.3% on the validation set.
-The successful model is the Multilayer Perceptron classifier.
+That latter point is also the reason why we optimised the model on the F1 metric, as otherwise a dumb model which would only output zero as a prediction would still be able to get a high accuracy even though it would not generate any real positive, but would generate a lot of false negatives instead.The validation set : 41 non-churn users, 53 total number of users.The successful model is the Multilayer Perceptron classifier.

 ### Acknowledgements: